PollyHannah/Phylogenomic-study/README.md

 * [alignments_genus_muscle_edited_trimmed](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_genus_muscle5_edited_trimmed_25) (contains 155 files)
 * [alignments_species_muscle_edited_trimmed](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_genus_muscle5_edited_trimmed_25) (contains 155 files)

+Note that i removed the family-level alignments in the directory [alignments_family_muscle_edited_trimmed](https://github.com/PollyHannah/Phylogenomic-study/tree/main/alignments_family_muscle5_edited_trimmed_25) which contained no taxa other than megalocytivirus taxa.
+That is because there is no additional information we can get from these alignments that aren't in the genus and species level alignments.
+The directory originally contained 114 files but i deleted X alignments.
+Now the directory has X alignments.

 ### Generate gene trees
 To generate gene trees for each MSA using iqtree, first remove MSAs for orthogroups for which you do not want to generate a gene tree (i.e. orthogroups not containing core genes of interest).